reowst/sdk/FAQ.md

 ## How does billing work?

-Network Next sells 10 second slices of access across multiple networks according to the amount of bandwidth reserved for each player.

-We bill on the envelope of traffic games uses, rather than the actual usage, since the private networks we work with reserve this much capacity for each player.
+Because the private networks we work with reserve capacity for each player, Network Next bills on the envelope of traffic, rather than the actual usage.

-Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the amount billed to the game developer.
+Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the amount we bill to the game developer.

 ## How can I get access to the Network Next portal